- 14 Nov 2025

 Creation Best Practices

-Before creating User Actions, ensure that you understand the end user's workflow in the application.
-While a process may have an expected sequence of steps to complete, it is completely possible that users may take a different path to complete the same workflow.
+Before creating User Actions, understand the end-user workflow in the application.
+While a process might have an expected sequence of steps, users might take different paths to complete the same workflow.

-For example, a contact in the Salesforce Sales Cloud application can be accessed using the Contact module as well as the Opportunity module.
-It is common practice to create User Actions on the Contact module, since the assumption is that this is the expected path that the end user takes.
-However, if you miss creating User Actions in the Opportunity module, you miss out on tracking the engagement of users who access contacts using the Opportunity module.
-As a result, the User Action analytics data shows that Step 2 of a process has higher engagement than Step 1, which may sound illogical.
+For example, a contact in the Salesforce Sales Cloud application can be accessed through both the Contact module and the Opportunity module.
+It is common practice to create User Actions in the Contact module, as this is the expected path for end users.
+However, missing User Actions in the Opportunity module results in a lack of tracking for users who access contacts through that module.
+Consequently, User Action analytics might indicate that Step 2 of a process has higher engagement than Step 1, which might seem illogical.

 While selecting an element to create a User Action, add Display Rules to identify the element for which the action is tracked.
-Using Display Rules with User Action, improves the performance of tracking the actions.
+Using Display Rules with User Actions enables improved performance in tracking actions.

 Ensure that you add the correct Display Rules while creating User Actions.